Fall 2025 Global Asian Studies

 Introduction to Global Asian Studies

 3 hours.
-World Cultures course.
+UIC GE World Cultures course.
 To be properly registered, students must enroll in one Lecture and one Discussion.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method